zelosleone/turso/docs/manual.md

 ### I/O

-- Every I/O operation shall be tracked by a corresponding `Completion`.
+Every I/O operation shall be tracked by a corresponding `Completion`.
 A `Completion` is just an object that tracks a particular I/O operation.
 The database `IO` will call it's complete callback to signal that the operation was complete, thus ensuring that every tracker can be poll to see if the operation succeeded.

-- To advance the Program State Machines, you must first wait for the tracked completions to complete.
+To advance the Program State Machines, you must first wait for the tracked completions to complete.
 This can be done either by busy polling (`io.wait_for_completion`) or polling once and then yielding - e.g

   ```rust
   if !completion.is_completed {
     return StepResult::IO;
   }
   ```

 This allows us to be flexible in places where we do not have the state machines in place to correctly return the Completion.
 Thus, we can block in certain places to avoid bigger refactorings, which opens up the opportunity for such refactorings in separate PRs.

-- To know if a function does any sort of I/O we just have to look at the function signature.
+To know if a function does any sort of I/O we just have to look at the function signature.
 If it returns `Completion`, `Vec<Completion>` or `IOResult`, then it does I/O.

-- `IOResult` has the following structure:
+The `IOResult` struct looks as follows:
   ```rust
   pub enum IOCompletions {
     Single(Arc<Completion>),